-The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Directors' report and the Corporate governance statement but does not include the financial statements and our report of the "réviseur d'entreprises agréé" thereon.
+The Board of directors is responsible for the other information.
+The other information comprises the information stated in the management report but does not include the financial statements and our report of the "réviseur d'entreprises agréé" thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.